The Best Time to Travel to Iceland and Rent a Campervan

 - Good for: Puffins and Whale Watching, Hiking, Longer days for better exploring.

 Fields of lavender-colored lupine burst across the fields, injecting color back into the world and framing Iceland's mountainous landscapes beautifully.
-Those snow-capped peaks help highlight and contrast the countryside as it approaches the summer.
-There are also fewer crowds at the famous attractions, such as Gullfoss, the Blue Lagoon, and Jökulsárlón Glacier Lagoon.
+Fewer crowds gather at the famous attractions, such as Gullfoss, the Blue Lagoon, and Jökulsárlón Glacier Lagoon.

 However as always, the weather can be unpredictable, and there is always the possibility of snow even as late as May.
 Despite that, Spring is one of the best times of year to visit Iceland; the longer days mean more daylight to explore, and when it does get dark there is still a good chance to see the northern lights until late April.